 Takeaways from UC Berkeley’s Consent Decree with the DOJ

-After an eight year investigation into the accessibility of UC Berkeley’s online content, the university and the Department of Justice (DOJ) finally came to an agreement: UC Berkeley will ensure its free online content is accessible to learners with a range of disabilities.
+After an eight-year investigation into the accessibility of UC Berkeley’s online content, the university and the Department of Justice (DOJ) finally came to an agreement: UC Berkeley will ensure its free online content is accessible to learners with a range of disabilities.
 A consent decree was approved on December 2, 2022, effective immediately.

-While the DOJ’s investigation began with a complaint around a lack of closed captions, it expanded to address media and web accessibility for all learners.
+While the DOJ’s investigation began with a complaint about a lack of closed captions, it expanded to address media and web accessibility for all learners.
 Read on to learn more about the background of the investigation and the far-reaching impact of the consent decree.

 Catch Up Quick

 The DOJ agreement is the outcome of a 2014 complaint submitted by the National Association of the Deaf (NAD) alleging that many of the school’s online courses, lectures, and other content were inaccessible to people who are D/deaf or hard of hearing due to a lack of closed captions.
 At the time, massive open online courses (MOOCs) were gaining in popularity at universities across the country; however, many universities were not considering accessibility in their online content.

 The NAD argued that UC Berkeley violated Title II of the Americans with Disabilities Act (ADA), which prohibits discrimination on the basis of disability by public entities.
 The government determined that the complaint was valid and notified UC Berkeley that it needed to address and eliminate its ADA violations.